Zamiell/isaac-faq/README.md

 ## How do I overwrite vanilla music?

-- For normal music replacement, you can simply blow away the respective vanilla resource files.
+- For normal music replacement, you can blow away the respective vanilla resource files.
 - For dynamic replacement, use Taz's [Music Mod Callback](https://steamcommunity.com/sharedfiles/filedetails/?id=2491006386).

 <br>